Best practices for accurately measuring snowfall

 If not using a snow board, a flat surface such as a picnic table or deck will also work.
 Snow can also be measured directly on the ground, but limit those observations to short grass.
 Tall grass will inflate the snow measurement.
 If measuring on the ground, take multiple measurements and average them together.

-Measuring snow this way creates a standard for the way snow is reported across the country, and helps meteorologists create an accurate account of snow totals after the fact
+Measuring snow this way creates a standard for the way snow is reported across the country, and helps meteorologists create an accurate account of snow totals after the fact.

 Trending News